saveukraine/saveukraine.github.io/index.md

 ---

 #####[english]
-&nbsp;&nbsp;&nbsp;&nbsp;**H**i, my name is Igor and I've made a game with my friends on actual topics of Ukrainian events and I want to suggest you to play it.
+&nbsp;&nbsp;&nbsp;&nbsp;Hi !
+My name is Igor and I'm from the city of Slovyansk (Ukraine).
+With friends we've made a small game which I want to suggest you to play.

-&nbsp;&nbsp;&nbsp;&nbsp;**T**he game is called "Save Ukraine".
-Your goal is to defend the cozy Ukrainian house (or "khata" in ukrainian) from the invasion of unidentified green angry soldiers.
-As it happens the only weapon you have is a crop of fresh ripe pumpkins.
-Nevertheless in good hands this could be a very effective measure against the attackers - a precise shot can neutralize one or many bastards or even one armed SUV.
-Find the best tactic that suits you and with time you could make 100 000 points to win the game!
+&nbsp;&nbsp;&nbsp;&nbsp;The game is called Save Ukraine and the story of the game is very topical.
+Unidentified horde of armed green men suddenly attacked a cozy Ukrainian house (or "khata" in local).
+The inhabitants were not ready for such events and the only weapon to defend their homeland they had was just a crop of old pumpkins.
+Nevertheless, a good and precise hit of such "shell" can neutralize few of those green bastards or even an armored truck.

-&nbsp;&nbsp;&nbsp;&nbsp;**B**y the way the developers of the game are from nowadays flashpoints of Ukraine - Slovyansk, Gorlovka and Donetsk.
+&nbsp;&nbsp;&nbsp;&nbsp;By the way all developers of the game are indigenous inhabitants of Donbass.
+I am from Slavyansk, friends are from Donetsk and Horlivka and we've made the game on pure enthusiasm and making it we've had some goals:

-&nbsp;&nbsp;&nbsp;&nbsp;**C**urrently, the game is available for android devices.
-You can download it for free on Google Play: [https://play.google.com/store/apps/details?id=com.xdapps.su](https://play.google.com/store/apps/details?id=com.xdapps.su)

-&nbsp;&nbsp;&nbsp;&nbsp;**P**.S.
-Help us to share this game and this message among your friends and other people, so that each and every American, European, Japanese people, every man in the world could see and feel on his own what really happens in Ukraine.

-&nbsp;&nbsp;&nbsp;&nbsp;**T**he text in different languages can be found on game site: [http://saveukraine.github.io](http://saveukraine.github.io)
+&nbsp;&nbsp;&nbsp;&nbsp;First, the goal was to make an interesting game, where you can enjoy every hit on the face of the occupant.

+&nbsp;&nbsp;&nbsp;&nbsp;Second, we want to emphasize that Ukraine is united, from West to East.

+&nbsp;&nbsp;&nbsp;&nbsp;And third, we want that every citizen of other countries could have a simple and clear representation of what is really going on here on the screen of his smartphone or tablet.

+&nbsp;&nbsp;&nbsp;&nbsp;At the moment you can play this game at your Android device by following this link: [https://play.google.com/store/apps/details?id=com.xdapps.su](https://play.google.com/store/apps/details?id=com.xdapps.su)

+&nbsp;&nbsp;&nbsp;&nbsp;And we need your support!
+Share this game and this message by reposting in your social medias or tell your friends!

+&nbsp;&nbsp;&nbsp;&nbsp;News updates are available at [http://saveukraine.github.io/](http://saveukraine.github.io/) as well as this text in different languages.

 <img src="{{ site.url }}/assets/screens/MainMenuEng.png" width="300" height="200">
 <img src="{{ site.url }}/assets/screens/ShotEng.png" width="300" height="200">